-70. The health and well being of Gloucestershire's communities is generally good compared to many other parts of the country, although some inequalities exist.
+71. The health and well being of Gloucestershire's communities is generally good compared to many other parts of the country, although some inequalities exist.
 It is important that existing standards are protected particularly where risks to health could arise from mineral working and related activities.
-Mineral developments can however also offer opportunities to help improve matters through supporting new or expanded health infrastructure and facilitating quality improvements to land that will enable increased access to leisure and recreational facilities and encourage healthier lifestyles.
+Mineral developments can however also offer opportunities to help improve matters through supporting new or expanded health infrastructure and facilitating improvements to the connectivity and environmental integrity of the county's multi-functional green infrastructure network that will enable increased access to leisure and recreational facilities and encourage healthier lifestyles.